Updated Feb 14, 2026

 If your business is a pass-through entity, you’ll report your business earnings on your personal tax return.
 If you pay yourself a salary, you must also report your earnings and pay taxes.

-Many of your taxes are tied to your adjusted gross income or AGI.
+Many of your taxes are tied to your adjusted gross income (AGI), which is why it matters most on the personal side of your return and can affect phaseouts.
 For example, if your AGI doesn’t exceed $200,000 or $250,000 if married and filing a joint return, you won’t be required to pay the additional 0.9% in Medicare taxes.
-You can lower your AGI by reducing your salary or doing one of the following things:

-- Contributing to a tax-deferred retirement plan
+- Contribute to a tax-deferred retirement plan

-- Contributing to a health savings plan
+- Contribute to a health savings plan

 If you want to itemize deductions, consider tracking them on a spreadsheet throughout the year.
 That way, you won’t need to scramble to calculate them at tax time.